-Returns transform (Transform or TransformChain) - If the composition was native, a single new Transform will be returned.
+Parameterstransform (Transform) - Transform to be applied after self Returnstransform (Transform or TransformChain) - If the composition was native, a single new Transform will be returned.
 If not, a TransformChain is returned instead.

 Update self so that it represents this transform composed before the given transform: